 Yvonne Rainer / Jacques Kebadian

-Comedy insolente and antiautoritaire, “Albertine”, film-proclamation of the insurrection of youth and the desires, tell the history of a teenager in rebellion against the school, the rancid family, the religion and put in scene young girls and young boys from 14 to 18 years which assert their right to a sexuality without obstacles and the right to the abortion for the minor ones.
+A cheeky, anti-authoritarian comedy, “Albertine” is a film manifesto for the insurrection of youth and desire.
+It tells the story of a teenager in rebellion against school, the rancid family and religion, and features young girls and boys aged 14 to 18 demanding their right to unfettered sexuality and the right to abortion for minors.
 (Text: AI&KQ)

-Decisive and extremely rare film of the American avant-garde, magnificiently photographed by Babette Mangolte, Film butt has woman who… of the choreographer Yvonne Rainer, tells, in a fragmentary way and by the means of intimate conversations, the love affairs between men and women, anticipating magistralement the feminist text pioneer of Laura Mulvey, Visual pleasure and Narrative Cinema, published in 1975, analyzes critical narrative film, and particularly of the Hollywood American cinema, in his construction of an iconography and a filmic language sexists.
-Film butt has woman who concerns thus a project of against-narration which aims at countering the identification, while being made place of expression of a subjective experiment and a feminist conscience.
-“I felt authorized – at the moment when I started to interest me in the question of the narration and the account – to explore my own life as a material-source for my work, to pay an attention increased to my own experiences, just like myself as a historical subject. ” (Text: AI&KQ)
+A decisive and rare film from the American avant-garde, beautifully photographed by Babette Mangolte, Film about a woman who… by choreographer Yvonne Rainer, narrates, fragmentarily and through intimate conversations, the amorous relationships between men and women, masterfully anticipating Laura Mulvey’s pioneering feminist text, Visual pleasure and Narrative Cinema, published in 1975, a critical analysis of narrative film, and particularly of American Hollywood cinema, in its construction of a sexist iconography and filmic language.
+Film about a woman who is thus a counter-narrative project designed to counter identification, while at the same time becoming an expression of subjective experience and feminist consciousness.
+“I felt authorized – at a time when I was becoming interested in the question of narrative and storytelling – to explore my own life as source material for my work, to pay closer attention to my own experiences, just as myself as a historical subject.”
+(Texte : AI&KQ)

-Yvonne Rainer studied the dance in New York with Martha Graham and Merce Cunningham before founding with others the group Avant-garde Dance, in Judson Dance Theater, in 1962, which became the center of the experimental contemporary dance new yorkaise.
-In 1965, Yvonne Rainer published a proclamation which made school, inviting the artists to reject the spectacle, the virtuosity and all the other types of artifices of the dance, for a revolutionary esthetics stripping superfluity.
-With the beginning of the year 1970, Yvonne Rainer joins again with the narrative screen and gives a political dimension to its work.
-It gives up the world of the dance in 1974 to be devoted to the cinematographic realization, in order to work with a tool more permanent than the movement.
-Abandonment also dependent on its progressive engagement in feminism.
-Nevertheless, the experimentation, the parcelling out, the unusual juxtaposition and a demarcation or an eloquent rupture with the aesthetic postulates, are elements that Rainer transposed of the dance to the screen in works like Lives off Performers (1972), Film butt has Woman Who… (1974), Kristina Talking Pictures (1976), Journeys from Berlin/1971 (1980), The Man Who Envied Women (1985), Privilege (1991) and Murder and Murder (1996).
+Yvonne Rainer studied dance in New York with Martha Graham and Merce Cunningham before co-founding the Avant-garde Dance group at the Judson Dance Theater in 1962, which became the center of New York’s experimental contemporary dance scene.
+In 1965, Yvonne Rainer published a seminal manifesto inviting artists to reject spectacle, virtuosity and all other types of dance artifice in favor of a revolutionary aesthetic stripped of the superfluous.
+In the early 1970s, Yvonne Rainer returned to the narrative and gave a political dimension to her work.
+She left the world of dance in 1974 to devote herself to filmmaking, in order to work with a more permanent tool than movement.
+This abandonment was also linked to her gradual commitment to feminism.
+Nevertheless, experimentation, fragmentation, unusual juxtaposition and an eloquent demarcation or break with aesthetic postulates are elements that Rainer transposed from dance to screen in works such as Lives of Performers (1972), Film about A Woman Who… (1974), Kristina Talking Pictures (1976), Journeys from Berlin/1971 (1980), The Man Who Envied Women (1985), Privilege (1991) and Murder and Murder (1996).